alexanderthclark/FreeRide/README.md

  14. ??

 ### Who can help?
-I haven't opened this up for other contributors so far.
-But if you are interested, message me.
+If you are interested, message me.
 My github handle is also my gmail.
 Helping might take the form of contributing code or simply contributing ideas or pointing out bugs.

 I've already created more than I originally expected to create and I am due to refactor some code now that I have more holistic vision of everything.